khandelwal-tushar/Dog_Cat_Classification/README.md

 2. Download the model from the Google Drive link and move it to the Dog_Cat_Classification folder
 3. Run Anaconda Command Prompt and change the directory to the Dog_Cat_Classification folder
 4. Run app.py on the command prompt using "python app.py"
-5. Use the Flask app to use the Web App
+5. Use the Flask server to use the Web App